 This type of dog has a tendency to put on weight

 Despite a great intelligence, the Pekingese is not the easiest breed to train.
-As a matter of fact, a Pekingese is not particularly fond of playing nor does it slavishly follow commands or get easily loured by high reward treats.
+As a matter of fact, a Pekingese is not particularly fond of playing nor does it slavishly follow commands or get easily lured by high reward treats.
 Owners must be able to firmly impose themselves with authority, respecting their dog without underestimating a potentially dominant instinct.

 A clever breed but not to easy to train

 The Pekingese can be tempted to get away from a chaotic situation to find its beloved peace.
 Moreover, there is another aspect that shouldn't be undervalued: this small dog breed with the looks of a miniature lion is actually one of the closest to wolves from a genetic point of view.
 This is where its independent nature comes from which can also bring a Pekingese to wander on its own.
-Best to never loose sight of your pooch when off-lead.
+Best to never lose sight of your pooch when off-lead.

 Pekingese maybe inclined to get away from their owner